adeason/openafs/doc/process/howto-build-openafs.md

 - lex
 - yacc
 - install
-- perl (only to build the documention)
+- perl (only to build the documentation)

 The C compiler used must be capable of building kernel modules for the target platform.